Mayoral troubleshooter to lead Olive-Harvey College

 She spent 20 months running the Emanuel-chaired Public Building Commission that rides herd over construction of schools, libraries, Park District facilities, police and fire stations.

 Prior to joining the Emanuel administration, Davis spent 10 years as a Kendall College administrator, rising to vice-president of operations and student administration.
+She grew up in nearby Altgeld Gardens.
+Her mother graduated from Olive-Harvey.

+“There’s a variety of reasons, including her construction background, why Felicia was the perfect, perfect fit.
+There is no better choice for Olive-Harvey than Felicia Davis.
+If she’s been doing public service waiting for her true calling, this is it,” Salgado said Monday.

+“She and I, working together, can work to catalyze, what is a critical construction project for our regional economy and certainly for the family economy of people who could be going through a training that we would like to offer at that new TDL center.”

-On the day he was appointed chancellor, Salgado was asked what he planned to do about the twice-stalled construction of the Olive-Harvey addition.
+Salgado was asked what needs to be done to get the twice-stalled construction project moving again.

-“We’re gonna get out and tell our story to everyone so they understand this value proposition.
-We’re gonna push heavily.
-We’re gonna push hard because we have to.
-Peoples’ lives are at stake,” he said then.

-“As someone who spent some time doing community organizing and has relationships with people, I know how to do that.”
+“We’ve got to spend some time in Springfield.
+We’ve got to galvanize our local community, but also galvanize our employer community.
+This is not a Republican or Democrat-type issue.
+This is about how you grow your local economy and your regional economy,” he said.

+“We’re gonna go out and make the case for support.
+This is a very high-priority item for City Colleges as it relates to Springfield.
+And I’m confident that we’ll be able to unlock this.”

 Also on Monday, Salgado announced plans to establish “teams focused on enhancing the student experience and bolstering student enrollment as well as strategic outreach to addressed the funding crisis” at City Colleges.